jchapuis/fullstackscala-scaladays2025/slides.md

 ```

 ^
-- mixes in endpoints definition so we can "interpret" it
+- now in terms of its actual implementation, you'll also remember we defined endpoints with tapir
-- event stream from future
+- so our implementation mixes in the endpoint definition so that
-- we interpret the endpoint into an http client using sttp, using a fetch backend
+- we can "interpret" it using sttp http client, using a fetch backend

 ---
 ## Backend: typelevel stack 🐱